cakephp/docs/en/plugins.rst

 .. note::

-    This controller extends the plugin's AppController (called PizzaAppController) rather than the parent application's
+    This controller extends the plugin's AppController (called ContactManagerAppController) rather than the parent application's
     AppController.

     Also note how the name of the model is prefixed with the name of the plugin.
-This is required to differentiate between models in the plugin and models in the main application
+This is required to differentiate between models in the plugin and models in the main application.

+    In this case, the $uses array would not be required as ContactManager.Contact would be the default model for this controller, however it is included to demonstrate how to properly prepend the plugin name.

-If you want to access what we’ve got going thus far, visit /pizza/pizza\_orders.
-You should get a “Missing Model” error because we don’t have a PizzaOrder model defined yet.
+If you want to access what we’ve got going thus far, visit /contact_manager/contacts.
+You should get a “Missing Model” error because we don’t have a Contact model defined yet.

 .. _plugin-models:

 Plugin Models
 ----------------

-Models for the plugin are stored in /app/Plugin/Pizza/Model.
+Models for the plugin are stored in /app/Plugin/ContactManager/Model.
-We've already defined a PizzaOrdersController for this plugin, so let's create the model for that controller, called PizzaOrder.
+We've already defined a ContactsController for this plugin, so let's create the model for that controller, called Contact.
-PizzaOrder is consistent with our previously defined naming scheme of pre-pending all of our plugin classes with Pizza.

 ::

-    // /app/Plugin/Pizza/Model/PizzaOrder.php:
+    // /app/Plugin/ContactManager/Model/Contact.php:
-    class PizzaOrder extends PizzaAppModel {
+    class Contact extends ContactManagerAppModel {
-        var $name = 'PizzaOrder';
     }
     ?>

-Visiting /pizza/pizza_orders now (given you’ve got a table in your database called ‘pizza\_orders’) should give us a “Missing View” error.
+Visiting /contact_manager/contacts now (given you’ve got a table in your database called ‘contacts’) should give us a “Missing View” error.
 Let’s create that next.

 .. note::